Skip to main content

 CommonMsgInfoโ€‹

 By reading block.tlb file, we can notice three types of CommonMsgInfo: int_msg_info$0, ext_in_msg_info$10, ext_out_msg_info$11.
 We will not go into specific details detailing the specificities of the ext_out_msg_info TL-B structure.
-That said, it is an external transaction type that a smart contract can send for using as external logs.
+That said, it is an external message type that a smart contract can send for using as external logs.
 For examples of this format, consider having a closer look at the Elector contract.

 However, the CommonMsgInfo structure only supports the MsgAddress specification, but the senderโ€™s address is typically unknown and it is required to write the addr_none (two zero bits 00).
 In this case, the CommonMsgInfoRelaxed structure is used, which supports the addr_none address.
 For the ext_in_msg_info (used for incoming external messages), the CommonMsgInfo structure is used because these message types donโ€™t make use of a sender and always use the MsgAddressExt structure (the addr_none$00 meaning two zero bits), which means there is no need to overwrite the data.